 How to grow Smilacina Species such as False Spikenard

-When growing from seed it is best to sow Smilacina plants such as False Spikenard and false Solomon's seal in flats, using fresh seed in the autumn.
+When growing from seed, it is best to sow Smilacina plants such as False Spikenard and False Solomon's seal in flats, using fresh seed in the autumn.

-The seeds should be lightly covers and flats sunk into a shady part of the garden and covered with glass.
+The seeds should be lightly covererd, and flats sunk into a shady part of the garden and covered with glass.
 The seeds can take anything from one to six months to germinate, and should be left in situ for about a year once growing.

-They should be spaced from 45 to 60 cm apart in a fully or partially shaded part of the garden.
+They should be spaced from 45 to 60 cm (18 to 24 inches) apart in a fully or partially shaded part of the garden.
 Ideally the soil that Smilacina species grow in will be rich and acidic (pH 5 to 6) and moist.

 Caring for Smilacina

 It is fairly easy to look after Smilacina plants.
 At the start of spring they should be mulched with leaf mold and given a fertilizer.

 During the growing season, they should be watered to keep the ground moist.
 Towards the end of autumn cut the plants back to the ground.

 If you require more plants, then they can be popagated by division in either spring or autumn.

 I hope that you enjoyed this guide on how to grow Smilacina plants.
 You may also enjoy the following Gardener's HQ growing guides: How to grow Yucca and Chionodoxa plants.